 Looking for an easy dinner for busy weeknights?
 Then you have to try this delicious pasta.
 This pink sauce pasta recipe is super easy to prepare with just a few handful of ingredients.
 The bold flavour of tomato and the creaminess of heavy cream make this pasta dish delectable and crave-worthy.

 You call it pink sauce pasta, rose pasta recipe, pasta rose or whatever, this is the best pink sauce recipe to prepare with minimal effort.
-Check out more pasta recipes on the blog: pumpkin spinach pasta, carrot pasta, rasta pasta and hidden vegetable pasta.
+Check out more pasta recipes on the blog: pumpkin spinach pasta, carrot pasta, rasta pasta, zucchini mushroom pasta and hidden vegetable pasta.

 Why you will love pink sauce pasta?